 - The Gut-Wrenching Spending Review

-First things first, what you’ll need to do is analyze your past money behaviors.
+First things first, what you’ll need to do is analyze your past money behaviours.
 How much did you spend on housing, groceries, travel, and *gulp*… entertainment?
 Take time to calculate the percentages you spent and compare them to what financial experts recommend:

 |Housing (mortgage/rent, property tax)||24%|